More Than Just Talk

-Welcome to Be Well with Bethany—a space for real conversations, support, and growth.
+Welcome to Be Well with Bethany, a space for real conversations, genuine support, and meaningful growth.

-I work with individuals facing a wide range of challenges, including:
+I work with individuals navigating a wide range of challenges, including:

 Anxiety and stress